 You can change money from major currencies at most banks, Post Office and some travel agents throughout the country.

-Credit cards, usually Visa and Mastercard, are widely accepted.
+Credit cards with the Visa and Mastercard logos are widely accepted, although their use may not be accepted for smaller amounts.
 American Express is not accepted in many places so don't rely on that alone.

-England has some of the best Universities in the world and of course some of the best known are those in Oxford and Cambridge.
-There are dozens more though and if you want to learn proper English, there is no better place than England of course.
-Check the Study in Britain website, or check the English in Britain website for learning the language.
+England has some of the best Universities in the world.
+Probably the best known are those in Oxford and Cambridge but there are dozens more.
+If you want to learn proper English, there is of course no better place than England to study the language.
+Check the Study in Britain website, or check the English in Britain website..

 English is, unsurprisingly, the main language here and you will be able to speak that across the country.
-That said some accents can be difficult to understand.
+That said, some accents can be difficult to understand and many dialect words are still in use in various parts of the country.
 There is a small movement in Cornwall that is trying to revive Cornish as a language, but you are unlikely to encounter someone who doesn't speak English.